We are a vibrant all-girls' boarding and day school that has been offering girl-centric education for more than a century.

 This means that we keep class sizes smaller so that teachers, mentors, and staff can get to know each girl as an individual, understand her abilities and aspirations, and be able to inspire her to be her best.

-By 2016, there will be no more than 20-22 girls in most classrooms.
+We aim to have 22 girls in most classrooms.
 This will allow room for the girls to explore and discover their own path, and to give them a safe and enjoyable environment where they can really challenge themselves and try new activities from our outstanding educational programme.

 This model is also beneficial to our teaching staff as they have more time to interact with each girl, to understand her needs, and enjoy a vibrant and professional teaching environment to allow her to thrive academically.
 We have found that members of staff choose to stay at MLC longer due to the community feeling.
 We also provide constant professional learning and development.